apache/spark/docs/sql-programming-guide.md

 When using DataTypes in Python you will need to construct them (i.e. `StringType()`) instead of referencing a singleton.

-## Migration Guide for Shark Users

-### Scheduling
-To set a [Fair Scheduler](job-scheduling.html#fair-scheduler-pools) pool for a JDBC client session, users can set the `spark.sql.thriftserver.scheduler.pool` variable:

-    SET spark.sql.thriftserver.scheduler.pool=accounting;

-### Reducer number

-In Shark, default reducer number is 1 and is controlled by the property `mapred.reduce.tasks`.
-Spark SQL deprecates this property in favor of `spark.sql.shuffle.partitions`, whose default value is 200.
-Users may customize this property via `SET`:

-    SET spark.sql.shuffle.partitions=10;
-    SELECT page, count(*) c
-    FROM logs_last_month_cached
-    GROUP BY page ORDER BY c DESC LIMIT 10;

-You may also put this property in `hive-site.xml` to override the default value.

-For now, the `mapred.reduce.tasks` property is still recognized, and is converted to `spark.sql.shuffle.partitions` automatically.

-### Caching

-The `shark.cache` table property no longer exists, and tables whose name end with `_cached` are no longer automatically cached.
-Instead, we provide `CACHE TABLE` and `UNCACHE TABLE` statements to let user control table caching explicitly:

-    CACHE TABLE logs_last_month;
-    UNCACHE TABLE logs_last_month;

-**NOTE:** `CACHE TABLE tbl` is now __eager__ by default not __lazy__.
-Don't need to trigger cache materialization manually anymore.

-Spark SQL newly introduced a statement to let user control table caching whether or not lazy since Spark 1.2.0:

-	CACHE [LAZY] TABLE [AS SELECT] ...

-Several caching related features are not supported yet:

-* User defined partition level cache eviction policy
-* RDD reloading
-* In-memory cache write through policy

 ## Compatibility with Apache Hive

 Spark SQL is designed to be compatible with the Hive Metastore, SerDes and UDFs.